Last updated on : 06 Oct, 2025

 As per Drumstick nutritional value, it is moderately high in protein, containing about 2 grams of protein per 100 grams of edible portion.
 While not exceptionally high compared to some other protein-rich foods, it can still contribute to overall protein intake as part of a balanced diet.

-Drumsticks is rich in various vitamins, notably vitamin C, A, B6, B9, B1, and B3.
+Drumsticks are rich in various vitamins, notably vitamin C, A, B6, B9, B1, and B3.

-According to Drumstick nutritional value per 100g, it contains approximately 2 grams of protein per 100 grams.
+According to a study, nutritional value per 100g, it contains approximately 2 grams of protein per 100 grams.

 No, drumsticks generally do not increase blood pressure.
 Drumstick vegetable benefits include lowering blood pressure due to its natural compounds that promote vasodilation and relaxation of blood vessels.

-Yes, eating drumstick leaves (sahjan leaves) daily can be beneficial as they are rich in vitamins, minerals, and antioxidants.
+Yes, eating drumstick leaves (also known as sahjan leaves) daily can be beneficial, as they are rich in vitamins, minerals, and antioxidants.
 However, it is essential to consume them in moderation and consult a healthcare provider if you have any medical conditions or are on medication.

-Yes, drumstick leaves or sahjan leaves benefits include increasing haemoglobin levels due to their high iron content and the presence of other nutrients that support blood health, such as vitamin C, which enhances iron absorption.
-A 2024 study found that daily moringa leaf powder supplementation improved haemoglobin levels in anaemic adolescent girls in Maharashtra by 17% over 3 months.
+Yes, drumstick leaves, also known as sahjan leaves, offer several benefits, including increasing haemoglobin levels due to their high iron content and the presence of other nutrients that support blood health, such as vitamin C, which enhances iron absorption.
+A recent study found that daily supplementation with moringa leaf powder improved haemoglobin levels in anaemic adolescent girls over a 3-month period.

-The safe daily intake of moringa varies, but generally, 2 to 4 grams of moringa powder or 1 to 2 tablespoons of fresh leaves are considered safe for most people.
-Always consult a doctor for personalised advice.
+For most people, 2 to 4 grams of moringa powder or 1 to 2 tablespoons of fresh leaves per day is considered safe.
+It is essential to consult a doctor for personalised advice, especially if you have any medical conditions or are taking medications.

 Disclaimer